 As an alternative to the bus - cheap minivans are available on the islands, running according to a fixed schedule.
 You will find them almost everywhere.

-They drive on the left in Trinidad and Tobago.
 Every year the large carnival, De Mas, is held in Trinidad.
 It is said to be almost as amazing as the one in Rio, and consequently months of preparation are required.